KhanhDoHoang/Metronome/README.md

 # Metronome

 The program operates a metronome using timers, and accepts pulses to pause the metronome for a number of seconds.
-To avoid noisy chaos in the lab, we’ll use visual output for the “click” of the metronome.
+Use visual output for the “click” of the metronome.
 A functional requirement has the metronome pause, which is done from the console using the echo command to send (i.e. write) pause 4 to the metronome device:

     # echo pause 4 > /dev/local/metronome